Streaming quantum gate set tomography using the extended Kalman filter: Introduction to GST and the Kalman filter

 where ${h}_k$ is a nonlinear observation function that replaces the role of the linear design matrix ${D}_k$ in the linear Kalman filter and ${v}_k$ is the same observation noise as in the linear filter.

 In order to pass from a nonlinear observation to a linear form amendable to the assumptions of the Kalman filter, the extended Kalman filter linearizes the observation function ${h}_k$ \textit{about the prior estimate} $\hat{{x}}_{k-1}$.
-Linearization produces a the linearized design matrix ${H}_k[\hat{{x}}_{k-1}]$ that is the Jacobian of ${h}_k$ with respect to the parameter vector at the prior estimate
+Linearization means calculating a design matrix ${H}_k[\hat{{x}}_{k-1}]$ that is the Jacobian of ${h}_k$ with respect to the parameter vector at the prior estimate

 Whenever we write a design matrix ${H}_k$ without an argument, it should be assumed that the linearization is taken at the prior estimate $\hat{{x}}_{k-1}$.

 Equipped with a notion of linearization, we may now write out the extended Kalman filter equations that form the backbone of our estimation algorithm.
 The Kalman filter updates a prior estimate and covariance $\hat{{x}}_{k-1}$ and ${P}_{k-1}$ into a posterior estimate and covariance $\hat{{x}}_{k}$ and ${P}_{k}$ according to